Current as of October 2018 | Download print version (in PDF)

 Fax: 256 41 510498

-Due to their limited interaction with U.S. grantmakers this Note will not cover Ugandan law as it relates to community-based organizations (CBOs), trade unions, cooperatives, cooperative societies, political parties, and religious entities.
+Due to their limited interaction with U.S. grantmakers, community-based organisations (CBOs), trade unions, cooperatives, cooperative societies, political parties, and religious entities will not be covered by this Note.

-The Office of the Prime Minister (OPM) embarked on the formulation of a National NGO Policy within the framework of Article 108 of the 1995 Constitution of Uganda that mandates the Prime Minister to be responsible for coordinating the implementation of government policies across ministries, departments, and other public institutions.
+Prior to the passing of this law, the Office of the Prime Minister (OPM) embarked on the formulation of a National NGO Policy within the framework of Article 108 of the 1995 Constitution of Uganda that mandates the Prime Minister to be responsible for coordinating the implementation of government policies across ministries, departments, and other public institutions.
 Various stakeholders including government agencies, NGOs, and donor representatives were consulted to provide input into the NGO Policy.
 The Policy was approved by the Cabinet in October 2010 and is now in force.
 However, there is a pending court case that may affect the Policy.
-The Policy impacts Section 4 of the Principal Act, which provides for the establishment and composition of the NGO Board.
+The Policy impacts Section 5 of the NGO Act, which provides for the establishment and composition of the National Bureau of Non-Governmental Organisations (hereinafter “Bureau”).

-The NGO Board’s composition is decentralized.
-At the district level, the Board is represented by the District NGO Monitoring Committee, which is composed of the Chief Administrative Officer, Community Development Officer, District Internal Security Officer, District Director of Health services, District Education Officer, and the representative of NGOs.
-At the sub-county level, the Board is represented by the sub-county NGO monitoring Committee, which is composed of the Assistant Chief Administrative Officer, Assistant Community Development Officer, Gomobolola (subcounty) Internal Security Officers, sub-county health inspector, and a representative of NGOs.
+The Bureau has branch offices which supervise District Non-Governmental Organisations Monitoring Committees (DNMC) (NGO Act Section 19).
+Each district has a DNMC which is composed of the Chief Administrative Officer, District Community Development Officer, District Internal Security Officer, District Health Officer, District Education Officer, Secretary for Gender and Community Services, and a representative of NGOs in the district.
+At the subcounty level, the Bureau is represented by the Subcounty Non-Governmental Organisations Monitoring Committee (SNMC), which is composed of the Senior Assistant Chief Administrative Officer, Subcounty Community Development Officer, Gombolola (subcounty) Internal Security Officer, Subcounty Health Inspector, and a representative of NGOs in the subcounty.

-The Policy also impacts Section 7 of the Principal Act.
-Under the new Policy the Board shall in addition to the functions provided under the Act be responsible for:
+The Policy also impacts Section 6 of the NGO Act.
+Under the Policy, the Bureau shall in addition to the functions provided under the Act be responsible for:

 a) Conducting background checks and scrutinizing the credentials and status of all international NGOs seeking to register and operate in Uganda;

-b) Consider applications for the renewal of NGO permits;
+b) Considering applications for the renewal of NGO permits;

-c) Monitor compliance by all registered NGOs with the terms and conditions of their certificates of registration/incorporation and their constitutions;
+c) Monitoring compliance by all registered NGOs with the terms and conditions of their certificates of registration/incorporation and their constitutions;

-d) Provide appropriate guidelines for the operationalization of the NGO Policy at line ministry and lower levels of the district administration consistent with the principles of the Policy;
+d) Providing appropriate guidelines for the operationalization of the NGO Policy at line ministry and lower levels of the district administration consistent with the principles of the Policy;

-e) In liaison with designated officers in line ministries and local government authorities, monitor district relations with NGOs to ensure compliance with set guidelines;
+e) In liaison with designated officers in line ministries and local government authorities, monitoring district relations with NGOs to ensure compliance with set guidelines;

-f) Coordinate government engagement with the NGO sector;
+f) Coordinating government engagement with the NGO sector;

-g) Coordinate government engagement with other stakeholders to establish a reliable database and information system on the NGO sector; and
+g) Coordinating government engagement with other stakeholders to establish a reliable database and information system on the NGO sector; and

-h) In consultation with the lead Ministry and NGO umbrella organizations, prepare periodic reports on the status, contribution and impact of the NGO sector on national development.
+h) In consultation with the lead Ministry and NGO umbrella organisations, preparing periodic reports on the status, contribution, and impact of the NGO sector on national development.

 Uganda’s legal system is based on English Common Law and African Customary Law.
 Customary law governs to the extent that it does not contradict the statutory laws, although the 1995 Constitution, as amended, is the supreme law of the land.
 The articles of the Constitution referenced in this Note are those of the Constitution of the Republic of Uganda, as amended February 2006.

-A community-based organization, or CBO, is an organization “operating at a subcounty level and below, whose objective is to promote and advance the well being of its members or the community” (Nongovernmental Organizations Registration (Amendment) Act Amendment 6).
+A community-based organisation, or CBO, is an organisation “operating at a subcounty level and below, whose objective is to promote and advance the well-being of the members of the community” (NGO Act Section 3).
 CBOs typically are formed to accomplish one specific purpose: examples include forming groups to work collectively on members’ farms or to support funeral ceremony preparations.
 A few groups take a wider community development role.
 CBOs are relatively small (usually involving 10-20 households).

-An exception is Micro–Credit Associations that engage in business, and may be registered as NPOs with the sole purpose of doing business.
+Microcredit associations that engage in business may be registered as NPOs with the sole purpose of doing business.